vram-guild/fluidity/README.md

 ## Relations

 ### Fabric API
-Fluidity is designed, coded and licensed so that some or all of it could be incorporated into the Fabric API if wanted.
+Fluidity is designed, coded and licensed so that some or all of it could be incorporated into the Fabric API if desired.
 However, it is much more extensive than the Fabric project would likely want to take on.
-And unless or until Fluidity stabilizes and emerges as some sort of <em>de-facto</em> community standard there is no particular justification for incorporating a subset of it into the core Fabric API.
+And unless or until Fluidity stabilizes and emerges as some sort of *de-facto* community standard there is no particular justification for incorporating even a subset of it into the core Fabric API.

-It seems more likely that Fabric API will eventually incorporate some less comprehensive set of interfaces that may be imfluenced by or derived from this and other community efforts, such as LBA (mentioned below.).
+It seems more likely that Fabric API will eventually adopt some less comprehensive set of interfaces that may be influenced by or derived from this and other community efforts, such as LBA (mentioned below).
 In that case, the author intends to make Fluidity support and extend relevant "official" APIs as they emerge.

 ### LibBlockAttributes
 Fluidity necessarily covers some of the same ground as [LBA](https://github.com/AlexIIL/LibBlockAttributes).
 The author intentionally did not closely study LBA while Fluidity was being developed, both in order avoid making a derivative work and to ensure a fresh perspective.
-That said, cross-compatibility is an explict goal and will be pursued when Fludity stablizes and as time permits.
+That said, cross-compatibility with LBA is an explicit goal and will be pursued when Fludity stablizes and as time permits.
 From admittedly superficial observation, this appears attainable with reasonable effort.

 ### Cardinal Components
 Fludity Device Components (explained below) may be seen to overlap somewhat with [Cardinal Components API](https://github.com/NerdHubMC/Cardinal-Components-API).
 However, this apparent redundancy is superficial.

-Fluidity Device Component Types focus on discovery and retrieval of implementations and does not provide dynamically extensible data attributes, serialization or other facilities offered by CCA.
+Fluidity Device Component Types focus on discovery and retrieval of implementations and do not provide dynamically extensible data attributes, serialization or other facilities offered by CCA.
 Indeed, CCA may prove to be quite complimentary to some Fluidity implementations.

 ### Vanilla Minecraft
 Fluidity currently has no Mixins and makes no (intentional) changes to vanilla Minecraft behaviors.
 Implementations are expected to make their own choices regarding their compatibility with vanilla mechanics.
 The poor encapsulation of `Inventory` and it's sub-types is particularly problematic for large-scale storage networks that aim to be performant, and there is no clear best answer for how compatible vs how optimized any given block or item ought to be - it depends on how it will be used.